Table Of Contents

 • Breakout traders often combine buy/sell stops with bracket orders, executing entry, stop-loss, and take-profit together

 Market orders are the workhorse, used when speed matters and traders want in or out immediately.
-Limit orders are next in line, giving traders the precision to buy below or sell above the current market price.
+Limit orders are next in line, giving traders the precision to buy at or below the current market price or sell at or above it.

 Stop orders, whether buy stops or sell stops, are also heavily used for breakout strategies or to trigger trades once the market shows momentum.

 Stop-limit orders add a layer of control by turning a stop trigger into a limit entry, reducing slippage risk during volatile moves.
-And trailing stops have become a favorite among both retail and professional traders because they protect profits while allowing winning trades to keep running.
+Trailing stops are popular with both retail and professional traders because they protect profits while letting winning trades run.

 Together, these five order types: market, limit, stop, stop-limit, and trailing stop are the backbone of most trading strategies.
 The more exotic instructions have their place, to be sure, but these are the ones you’ll see used day in and day out across FOREX, stocks, and futures markets.